 The Pink Peers are Peer mentors who are trained by a licensed clinical social worker.
 Each is a survivor of breast cancer, herself.
 They can listen to you and talk through worries or concerns that you may have.
 These advocates are here to encourage you along this journey.

 Mentees must complete a mentor request form below to request being assigned to a mentor.
 Pink Lemonade Project staff and our healthcare partners help match each mentee to appropriate mentors.

 Information entered below may be shared with a licensed clinical social worker or nurse navigator to help connect you to the best peer mentor.
 All volunteers agree to keep conversations strictly confidential.
 In emergency situations, when disclosure is necessary for the life or safety of our clients or another individual, Pink Lemonade Project staff will notify medical professionals and/or authorities.
-We have mentors who speak English, Spanish, Russian and Japanese.
+We have mentors who speak English, Spanish, and Ukrainian.

 Pink Lemonade Project is interested in expanding the number of mentors that we have.
 To become a mentor, you must be a breast cancer survivor and have attended one of our retreats or events in the past.
 In particular we are interested in new mentors who speak Russian or Spanish, or other languages.
 New mentors are also required to participate in a training by our team of clinical social workers.

 If you mentored someone or contacted a mentee, please fill out the form below.